Newborn Behavioral Observations (NBO) system Training Workshops

 - Participants will learn to use the NBO in the context of building a relationship with parents

-There are four training phases.
+There are five training phases.
 These phases are:

-- Distance Learning.
-(Including on-line mentoring with Brazelton Institute Faculty)
+- Study the Handbook and participate in the distance learning (Including on-line mentoring with Brazelton Institute faculty).

 |Newborn Behavioral Observations (NBO) Training Dates

-Two-Day Training - for professionals working with parents and at-risk infants
+Two-Day Training - for EI professionals working with parents and at-risk infants. $595/participant

 Space is limited.
 Participants are encouraged to register as soon as possible.